 FAQ – Frequently asked questions

-For hunters: About the concept of booking the hunt directly with the outfitter
+For hunters: About the concept of booking your hunt directly with the outfitter

 - What do I need to know about hunting trips booked directly at the outfitter compared to hunting trips booked through a travel agency?

 If you do all the preparatory work thoroughly, there should be no major risks involved in organising your own hunt directly with an outfitter or in a foreign hunting district.

 However, you should be aware of the following: